Lilypads/AI-Line-Follower/ros_packages/Readme.md

 ## How to use the packages

-1. Copy the package to src directory of a catkin workspace
+1. Copy the package folder to src folder of a catkin workspace:

-*Note: Do not copy both packages to the same workspace as it will cause error when building the package.
+*Do not copy both packages to the same workspace as it will cause error when building the package.*

-*Note2: The package does not have to be in the same workspace as your simulation.
+*The package does not have to be in the same workspace as your simulation.*

 __You can do that by system files program or doing the following command:__